 Things to Consider When Buying a Combo Guitar Amp Under $500

 A combo amp is simply one where the amplifier section and the speaker cabinet are combined into a single unit instead of having separate amp heads and speaker cabinets.

 Tube vs Solid-State

 It's interesting how tube technology, which is now many decades old, still persists in this modern era - many thanks to guitarists who love the sound of tube amps.
 The sound, feel and response of tube amps are generally regarded to be better than solid-state, but since they utilize fragile tubes, they are typically more expensive and require more handling care and maintenance.
-On the other hand, solid-state amps are more reliable and affordable.
+On the other hand, solid-state amps are generally regarded as more reliable, and since they use readily available components - they are often more affordable.
 Thanks to improvements in digital sound processing, these amps are also getting ever closer to nailing the feel and sound of their tube counterparts.
-Those who looking for something practical that can get the job done will appreciate solid-state amps, while those with picky ears will want no less than a genuine tube amp.
+Those who are looking for something practical that can get the job done will appreciate solid-state amps, while those with picky ears will want no less than a genuine tube amp.